 About the Migration Museum Project

-It was back in 2003, in a speech to the Social Market Foundation, that Barbara Roche, former Minister for Immigration, first issued a challenge to the cultural sector to back the ideal of a national Migration Museum.
+In a speech to the Social Market Foundation in 2003, Barbara Roche, former Minister for Immigration, issued a challenge to the cultural sector to back the ideal of a national Migration Museum.

-Some years later the Migration Museum Working Group was formed and, in 2009, it secured funding from the Baring Foundation, National Trust and Stone Ashdown Trust enabling it to commission independent research into the representation of migration within existing institutions and to see what more could be done.
+Some years later the Migration Museum Working Group was formed, securing funding, in 2009, from the Baring Foundation, National Trust and Stone Ashdown Trust that enabled it to commission independent research into the representation of migration within existing institutions and to see what more could be done.
 This research was undertaken by Dr Mary Stevens, who completed her PhD thesis on the French National Museum of Immigration.
 Her findings, plus an associated report making a case for a national Migration Museum, both published by ippr, can be seen here: A Moving Story and here: Stories Old and New.

-Since then, and with seed funding from the Baring Foundation, the Migration Museum Project has been born.
-It has the support of a growing number of distinguished friends, and the working group has expanded, encompassing individuals from many walks of life who share a passion for telling the migration story in Britain’s first dedicated national museum.
+The Migration Museum Project emerged in the wake of the publication of this research, with the help of seed funding from the Baring Foundation.
+It secured the support of a galaxy of distinguished friends (now numbering close on 90), and expanded its working group to encompass individuals from many walks of life who share a passion for telling the migration story in Britain’s first dedicated national museum.
+Most of the original members of the working group now sit on the Migration Museum Project’s committee as trustees.

 See details of members of our Working Group here